 Source: ALCOHOLISM AS THE MEDIATING FACTOR BETWEEN SUICIDE AND RISK FACTORS: A CASE CONTROL STUDY, Dr. C.Arun Prasanna, Dr.Mithun Prasad.V INTERNATIONAL JOURNAL OF SCIENTIFIC RESEARCH : Volume-8 | Issue-6 | June-2019

 His suicide caught his friends and family by surprise, and the rest of the world.
 We don’t know if he kept diaries or journals of his inner thoughts, but one avenue I thought to look for an answer, as to why he took his life was in the books he wrote.

 On a side note, a documentary on Anthony Bourdain’s meteoric book success with Kitchen Confidential is a great resource for getting deep into who Tony was, where he came from, and how heady the rapid rise was for him between 2000-2001.
 The documentary is called Out of the Pan, Into the Fire by photographer Dmitri Kasterine.
+It was tapped circa 1999-2000.
 It was never released, but you can watch a condensed version if you purchase on iTunes the episode from season six of Bourdain’s old Travel Channel Show No Reservations, episode 18, entitled “Where It All Began.”
 If Kasterine ever releases that documentary, it’s sure to be overwhelmingly welcomed with open arms by the public.

 I placed holds on the non-fiction books he wrote about his life and the world around him at the Tinley Park Public Library.
 It took me a few weeks to get them all but it took me a short time to get through them inspite of my busy life as a mom, wife, and business owner.
 Here is a list of the non-fiction book I read: